K3 Technology

 Cloud Infrastructure Scanning

 As Dallas businesses migrate to Azure, AWS, and Google Cloud, cloud-specific vulnerability scanning becomes essential.
 Cloud scans evaluate identity and access management (IAM) configurations, storage bucket permissions, network security group rules, serverless function vulnerabilities, and container image security.
-Cloud misconfigurations are among the most common causes of data breaches in 2026.
+Cloud misconfigurations are a common source of preventable exposure when cloud projects move faster than governance, logging, identity, and backup planning.

 How Often Should Dallas Businesses Scan?